 Drain on a triple thickness of paper towels set on a wire rack over a jelly roll pan.
 Repeat with the remaining potato mixture, returning oil to temperature between each batch and replacing oil after the second batch.
 Season with salt and pepper to taste and serve immediately.

 Cooled latkes can be covered loosely with plastic wrap, held at room temperature for four hours, transferred to a heated cookie sheet, and baked in 375-degree oven, until crisp and hot, about five minutes per side.
 Or they can be frozen on a cookie sheet, transferred to a zip-lock freezer bag, frozen, and reheated in a 375-degree oven until crisp and hot, about eight minutes per side.
 Best of all is to eat them right after they are done frying!

-Note: I always wear old shabby clothes and an apron because the entire kitchen (actually my entire condominium hallway) and my clothing smell like fried potatoes when I make these.
-When I finish, I open the windows, take a shower and burn a nice smelling candle but the smell lingers.
+Note: I always wear old shabby clothes and an apron because this is a messy endeavor, even outside.
+If you do this stovetop, the entire kitchen (actually my entire condominium hallway) and my clothing smell like fried potatoes when I make these.
+When I finish, I open the windows, take a shower and burn a nice smelling candle .